jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab9_Counters, Timers and Real-Time Clock.md

 // Counter module instantiation to count up to five minutes c_counter_binary_0 counter_FIVE(
-    .CLK(one_tenth),        // Connects the one-tenth second pulse as clock input .CE(enable),            // Connect enable signal to Counter Enable input .THRESH0(THRESH0),      // Output goes high when the counter reaches a threshold .Q(counter)            // The actual count value
+    .CLK(one_tenth),        // Connects the one-tenth second pulse as the clock input .CE(enable),            // Connect enable signal to Counter Enable input .THRESH0(THRESH0),      // Output goes high when the counter reaches a threshold .Q(counter)            // The actual count value